DataDog/system-tests/docs/execute/binaries.md

 ## Golang library

-To test unmerged PRs locally, you'll first need to identify a git commit hash that contains your changes.
-Ensure that your commit has been pushed to your remote branch.
-Then, you can capture the latest (or most relevant) commit hash from the github UI on your open PR.
+For "regular" system tests (weblog), create a file `golang-load-from-go-get` under the `binaries` directory that specifies the target build.
+The content of this file will be installed by the weblog via `go get`.
+Content example:
+    * `gopkg.in/DataDog/dd-trace-go.v1@main` Test the main branch
+    * `gopkg.in/DataDog/dd-trace-go.v1@v1.67.0` Test the 1.67.0 release
+    * `gopkg.in/DataDog/dd-trace-go.v1@<commit_hash>` Test un-merged changes

-Then, use the commit hash to run the following commands inside of the system-tests/utils/build/docker/golang/parametric directory:
+For parametric tests, run the following commands inside of the system-tests/utils/build/docker/golang/parametric directory:

 ```sh
 go get -u gopkg.in/DataDog/dd-trace-go.v1@<commit_hash>